 The County Board of Tax Assessors, appointed for fixed terms by the county commissioners, is responsible for determining taxability, value and equalization of all assessments within the county.
 The County Board of Tax Assessors provides an annual Notice of Assessment to taxpayers; receives and reviews all appeals filed; and insures that the appeal process proceeds properly.
 In addition, the Board approves all exemptions claimed by the taxpayer.

-NOTE: As of January 1, 2018, the Tax Assessors office will be responsible for accepting tax returns and homestead exemption applications rather than the Tax Commissioner.
+NOTE: As of January 1, 2018, the Tax Assessors office became responsible for accepting tax returns and homestead exemption applications rather than the Tax Commissioner.

 The County Board of Equalization, appointed by the Grand Jury, is an entity charged by law with hearing and adjudicating administrative appeals to property values and assessments made by the board of tax assessors (Note: Other avenues of appeal are also available including Arbitration, Certified Hearing Officer and Superior Court.
 Each has its own requirements and parameters.
 For more information on the various avenues of appeal, please contact the Tax Assessors office directly.